edupoux/MVA_2020_SL/TD_#1/README.md

 ## Virtual Machine
 On this machine you will find all the necessary tools needed to complete the TD.
 To download it, click [here](http://coml.lscp.ens.fr/owncloud/index.php/s/l52gd5FSaqdcLR2) to retrieve the .ova file, which you can use with Virtual Box.
+The password to retrieve the file is "MVA".

 ### How to load the .ova
 To load the .ova and start using your virtual machine, simply open virtualbox, click on *import appliance*, point to the .ova file, and you're ready to go.
+Once the machine is ready, you can login with id:vagrant and password:vagrant.

 ### Load conda environment
 To start using the pre installed tools in the virtual machine,